We Work Hard, and It Shows

 BEST NEW HIGHWAY (2010): OR 38: Elk Creek to Hardscrabble Creek

-The Alliant Build America awards honor AGC members who build the nation's most impressive construction projects ranging across the building, highway and transportation, municipal and utilities, and federal and heavy divisions.
+The Alliant Build America awards honor AGC members who build the nation's most impressive construction projects across the building, highway and transportation, municipal and utilities, and federal and heavy divisions.
 Alliant Build America winners excel in the areas of:

 - state-of-the-art advancement